syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 ## SlideOnTop

 The navigation pane overlays the main content area when it is opened.
-It can be set as shown below:
+It can be set as follows:

 {% tabs %}